A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: Total cold neutron intensity from rectangular moderator

-\thesection{A} {\thesection\arabic{figure}} {\thesection\arabic{table}} {\thesection\arabic{equation}} Consider a moderator illuminated from the left side~(\figref{fig:a:1}a).
+Consider a moderator illuminated from the left side~(\figref{fig:app:illumination:a}).
 The moderator area can be split into four segments, each shaded in different colours.
-The neutron path length~$b$ in each segment depends on the position of the thermal neutron emission point~$P$, which is offset from the moderator center by a distance~$\Delta$.
-The inclination angles~$\alpha_1$ and~$\alpha_2$ of the lines connecting the neutron emission point~$P$ with the upper and lower angles of the moderator are defined as follows:
+The neutron path length~$s_i$ in each segment depends on the position of the thermal neutron emission point~$P$, which is offset from the center of the emitting surface by a distance~$\Delta$.
+The inclination angles~$\alpha_1$ and~$\alpha_2$ of the lines connecting the neutron emission point~$P$ with the upper and lower corners \todo[author=KB]{angles???} of the moderator are defined as follows: